 Imagine how vast it is!

-Various kinds of grapes grow from where different wines are made within these vineyards.
+Various grapes grow within these vineyards.
 Among these, Riesling and Silvaner stand out the most.

 Wurzburg, in particular, has a rich history of winemaking and viticulture.
 Winemaking in this city dates back to the middle ages.